katierupp/snow-flies/README.md

 # snow-flies
-Tracking and analysis of snow flies
+Tracking and analysis of snow flies: a study of insect cold tolerance

 ## experimental procedure (new)